tfsojon/richinsql-blog/content/post/2019-04-23-building-a-formula-one-race-tracker-part-three.md

 #### Get Drivers

-Get_Drivers is slightly different, it only returns drivers that have not retired because I don&#8217;t want to record times against drivers who are no longer racing, it would be pointless.
+Get_Drivers is slightly different, it only returns drivers that have not retired because I don't want to record times against drivers who are no longer racing, it would be pointless.
 The driver name is concatenated together and returned as DriverName so the user of the web application knows who it is they are selecting when completing the form.

 ```
         -- =============================================